Organisation of the Proceedings in Construction Arbitrations: General Considerations and Special Issues

 - the translation of documents;

-- proper notification of filings and communications;
+- the proper notification of filings and communications;

 - the setting of time limits and extensions;

-- a cut-off date prior to the merits hearing after which no new evidence should be filed without prior authorisation; and
+- a cut-off date prior to the merits hearing after which no new evidence should be filed without prior authorisation;

 One organisational aspect to be addressed early on in the proceedings, and that is particularly important in construction arbitrations, is document management.
-As the international arbitration community becomes increasingly comfortable with the use of various computer and online applications, efforts should be made to rely solely on electronic filings whenever possible and avoid the costs – both financial and environmental – that result from requiring hard copies of the parties’ submissions.
+As the international arbitration community becomes increasingly comfortable with the use of various computer and online applications, efforts should be made to rely solely on electronic filings whenever possible to avoid the costs – both financial and environmental – that result from requiring hard copies of the parties’ submissions.
 One possible solution is to have the parties’ main submissions (such as their main brief, witness statements and expert reports) filed electronically on a secure file share platform at the time of the deadline (i.e., by midnight on the day the filing is due) and to have the full submission (including exhibits and legal authorities) provided on an external hard drive or USB key within one or two days.
 Software such as ExhibitManager can also be used so that submissions are filed as eBriefs (i.e., in a .pdf file in which references are directly hyperlinked to the supporting document).
 In construction arbitrations with large volumes of exhibits, eBriefs can be a convenient way to consolidate all of the information for the tribunal’s use.

-Case management software that allows for hyperlinking and annotating documents, creating factual chronologies, searching document content, as well as uploading real-time hearing transcripts, and that is accessible to users through an online platform, can also be a helpful document management tool in complex construction arbitrations.
-If the parties wish to use such a platform, it is best that this be agreed at the outset of the proceedings and that it be regularly updated with the parties’ filings, so that each user can access, search, and make notes on the case file throughout the course of the proceedings, including at hearings.
+Case management software that allows for hyperlinking and annotating documents, creating factual chronologies and searching document content, as well as uploading real-time hearing transcripts, and that is accessible to users through an online platform, can also be a helpful document management tool in complex construction arbitrations.
+If the parties wish to use such a platform, it is best that this be agreed at the outset of the proceedings and that it be regularly updated with the parties’ filings so that each user can access, search and make notes on the case file throughout the course of the proceedings, including at hearings.
 The protocol to be followed for using such software should be set out in the specific procedural rules.